evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 ## Performance

 The GMC Hummer EV Edition 1 Pickup has a maximum power of 746KW (1014hp).
 The total torque is 1485nm.
-The 0-100km/h sprint (0-62mph) takes 3,5 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 3,5 seconds.
 The top speed is 170 km/h.

 ## Battery, range, and charging